 TABLE OF CONTENTS

 Let’s identify some of the most common details cannabis growers—especially beginners—get careless about or overlook.
-Then we’ll examine the solution, which usually involves some tool or other equipment.
+Then we’ll examine the solution.

 How’s Your Water?